charles-m-doan/distinction-space/content/Supportive/On_Austerity_of_MAF.md

 # On Austerity and the Location of Constraint

-*MAF eliminates illegitimate depth, not admissible structure.*
+*DC eliminates illegitimate depth, not admissible structure.*

 ## I. Two Dimensions of Constraint